How to Protect Raised Beds From Tunneling Animals

 • Make garden protection a routine: Pests are persistent, so your defenses need regular attention.
 Routinely inspect your barriers for damage and make immediate repairs to prevent small vulnerabilities from becoming major entry points.

 Who's Digging in Your Garden?
-Common Tunneling Pests
+Meet the Common Pests

 You’ve spent hours planning, planting, and tending to your raised garden bed, only to find mysterious tunnels and damaged plants.
 It’s a frustrating discovery, but you’re not alone.
 The first step to reclaiming your garden is figuring out who the uninvited guest is.
 Several common burrowing animals love the rich, loose soil of a raised bed just as much as you do.
 By learning to identify the signs they leave behind, you can choose the most effective way to protect your hard work.
 Let's meet the usual suspects and learn what makes each of them a unique challenge for gardeners.